Qalayet Bandoura Yakhni a Simple Hearty Tomato Stew

 This is an easy hearty recipe that was one of my late uncle’s Jack (khali) favorite dishes.
 He was my mother’s only brother and passed away about 12 years ago.
-So I can’t help but think of him when I cook this recipe.
-I would like to tribute this dish to his soul and say a few things about him.
+So I can't help but think of him when I cook this recipe.
+I want to tribute this dish to his soul and say a few things about him.
 Khali immigrated to Germany in his early twenties.
 Married to a German woman, and settled there.
 But his love and passion for family and food always pulled him back to his roots.
 He was such an interesting person, loved life to the fullest, young at heart, and fun to be around.

 So back to food and more about today’s recipe.
-Qalayet bandoura yakhni, there are two different qalayet bandoura dishes within the Palestinian cuisine, one which is the vegan dish that is cooked in garlic and olive oil and perhaps more popular.
+Qalayet bandoura yakhni, there are two different qalayet bandoura dishes within the Palestinian cuisine, one of which is the vegan dish that is cooked in garlic and olive oil and perhaps more popular.
 And the second is this recipe that comes from the yakhni family.
 Yakhni which I talked about in other recipes is more like a stew.
-So this dish is cooked with meat and served with a side of rice.
+So this dish is cooked with meat and served with rice.

 You may check other yakhni recipes like yakhni bazela (pea stew).
 Yakhni sbangh (spinah stew), yakhni zahra (cauliflower stew), and yakhni halayon (asparagus stew).